TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Enterprise HA customers should not start issuing CLI commands to recover the system!

-Contact iXsystems Support after you restore access to controller 1 to request further assistance and before taking actions that could disrupt or damage system access further and result in requiring a complete reinstall to recover.
+Contact iXsystems Support after you restore access to controller 1 to request further assistance and before taking actions that can disrupt or damage system access further and result in requiring a complete reinstall to recover.

 Contact iXsystems Support